ghimiresunil/Awesome-ML-Toolbox/README.md

 - [pipenv](https://pypi.org/project/pipenv/): Pipenv is a tool that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world.
 - [pipreq](https://pypi.org/project/pipreqs/): Generate pip `requirements.txt` file based on imports of any project.
 Looking for maintainers to move this project forward.
 - [plotly](https://pypi.org/project/plotly/): An open-source, interactive graphing library for Python
+- [pre-commit](https://pypi.org/project/pre-commit/): A framework for managing and maintaining multi-language pre-commit hooks.
 - [prophet](https://pypi.org/project/prophet/): Microframework for analyzing financial markets.
 - [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/): PyMuPDF is a Python binding for MuPDF – a lightweight PDF, XPS, and E-book viewer, renderer, and toolkit, which is maintained and developed by Artifex Software, Inc
 - [pymongo](https://pypi.org/project/pymongo/): Python driver for MongoDB